Boston Port Act

-The Boston Port Act, also called the Trade Act 1774, was an Act of the Parliament of Great Britain which became law on March 31, 1774, and took effect on June 1, 1774.
+The Boston Port Act, also called the Trade Act 1774 (14 Geo.
+3. c.
+19), was an act of the Parliament of Great Britain which became law on March 31, 1774, and took effect on June 1, 1774.
 It was one of five measures (variously called the Intolerable Acts, the Punitive Acts or the Coercive Acts) that were enacted during the spring of 1774 to punish Boston for the December 16, 1773, Boston Tea Party.

 Background

-The Act was a response to the Boston Tea Party.
+The act was a response to the Boston Tea Party.
 King George III's speech of March 7, 1774 charged the colonists with attempting to injure British commerce and subvert the constitution.
 On March 18, Lord North brought in the Port Bill, which outlawed the use of the Port of Boston (by setting up a barricade/blockade) for "landing and discharging, loading or shipping, of goods, wares, and merchandise" until restitution was made to the King's treasury (for customs duty lost) and to the East India Company for damages suffered.
 In other words, it closed Boston Port to all ships, no matter what business the ship had.
 It also provided that Massachusetts Colony's seat of government should be moved to Salem and Marblehead made a port of entry.
 The Act was to take effect on June 1.

 Passage

-Even some of the strongest allies of America in Parliament at first approved the Act as moderate and reasonable and argued that the town could end the punishment at any time by paying for the merchandise destroyed in the riot and allowing law and order to have their course.
-However, the Whig opposition soon collected itself, and the bill was fought in its various stages by Edmund Burke, Isaac Barré, Thomas Pownall and others.
-In spite of them, the Act became a law on March 31, without a division in the Commons and by a unanimous vote in the Lords.
+Even some of the strongest allies of America in Parliament at first approved the act as moderate and reasonable, and argued that the city could end the punishment at any time by paying for the merchandise destroyed in the riot and allowing law and order to have their course.
+However, the Whig opposition in Parliament soon fought the bill in its various stages led by Edmund Burke, Isaac Barré, Thomas Pownall and others.
+Despite their opposition, the act became a law on March 31, without a division in the Commons and by a unanimous vote in the Lords.